Matti Friedman: Career

+Journalism

 AP journalist

 Between 2006 and the end of 2011, Friedman was a reporter and editor in the Jerusalem bureau of the Associated Press (AP) news agency.
 During his journalistic career, he also worked as a reporter in Egypt, Morocco, Lebanon, Moscow and Washington, D.C.
 Friedman first drew wide attention with a pair of essays about anti-Israel media bias that included sharp criticism of the AP.

+Other journalism

+Friedman has been an op-ed contributor for The New York Times, and a regular contributor at The Times of Israel.
+He was a columnist at Tablet magazine, writing articles from 2013 to 2022.

+Author

 The Aleppo Codex

 Friedman's book, The Aleppo Codex: A True Story of Obsession, Faith and the Pursuit of an Ancient Bible, published in May 2012 by Algonquin Books, is an account of how the Aleppo Codex, "the oldest, most complete, most accurate text of the Hebrew Bible," came to reside in Israel.
 It was believed that many pages had disappeared from the codex during the 1947 Anti-Jewish riots in Aleppo when the Central Synagogue of Aleppo, where the codex was housed, was set on fire and badly damaged.
 Friedman concludes instead that it arrived in Israel essentially intact, and that a particular Israeli scholar (whom he names) was most likely responsible for the loss.
-Moreover, contrary to the usual understanding that the codex was willingly given to the state of Israel, Friedman reports the sealed transcripts of a court battle in which the Jews of Aleppo attempted to recover it from the state.
+Moreover, contrary to the usual understanding that the codex was willingly given to the state of Israel, Friedman reports on the sealed transcripts of a court battle in which the Jews of Aleppo attempted to recover it from the state.

 The book won the 2014 Sami Rohr Prize for Jewish Literature, was selected as one of Booklist's top ten religion and spirituality books of 2012, was awarded the American Library Association's 2013 Sophie Brody Medal and the 2013 Canadian Jewish Book Award for history, and received second place for the Religion Newswriters Association's 2013 nonfiction religion book of the year.